 8. Register for the Running Start (RS) Workshop.
 Stay online until your letter of confirmation comes up.
-Download and keep this letter and follow the instructions for preparation for the RS workshop.
+Download and keep this letter and follow the instructions for Workshop preparation.
 The Candidate is responsible for transportation to and from the workshop and evening meals.
-The Initiative will require double occupancy- two National Board candidates- for approved overnight stays.
-Select meals during workshops will also be provided.
+The Initiative will require double occupancy – two National Board candidates – for approved overnight stays.

-9. Make your room reservation for Workshops.
-When you call the hotel ask for the Ellbogen block of rooms.
+9. Make your room reservation at the specified hotel and in the Ellbogen room block.
 The hotel information is given with the workshop information.
-Double occupancy is required.
-Please provide your personal credit card number to the hotel.
-The Initiative requires this because we do pay for the room, but cannot pay for incidentals like phone calls, movies or room service.
-Please note that if you cannot attend the workshop, you are responsible for cancelling the room reservation.
+Please provide your personal credit card number to the hotel for incidentals like phone calls, movies or room service.
+If you cannot attend the workshop, you are responsible for cancelling the room reservation.
 The Initiative cannot pay for “no shows.”
-The Initiative will only pay half of the block room rate for each candidate, should a candidate opt for a single room they will be responsible for the remaining amount.
+The Initiative will only pay half of the block room rate for each candidate.
+Should a candidate opt for a single room they will be responsible for the remaining amount.

-10. Sign the Candidate Support Fees Policy and submit it to Mary Garland before January 21, 2021.
-If you have any questions regarding the policy please talk to Mary Garland BEFORE you sign it.
+10. Sign the Candidate Support Fees Policy and submit it to Mary Garland before January 21, 2024.
+If you have any questions regarding the policy please talk to Mary BEFORE you sign it.

 11. Please read the Candidate Support Provider/Candidate Agreement to fully understand the working relationship you may have with the Initiative’s Candidate Support Providers (CSP’s).
 CSP’s will provide assistance, but there are ethical boundaries that must be adhered to.